 All subsidiary undertakings are included in the consolidation.

 In December 2016 the Company has additionally invested EUR 3 thousand increasing the share capital of one dormant subsidiary by cash instalments.
-In December 2015 the Company has additionally invested EUR 34 thousand increasing the share capital of two subsidiaries by converting loans granted.

 The following table presents the movements of investments in subsidiaries of the Company: